TriKro/rsb-content/part4-evaluative_market_experiment/video-smoke-test.md

 This is measured via the virality coefficient, as mentioned in the Broken Promise smoke test.
 In practice, it's possible to check for video virality by using social media platforms like Facebook or Twitter, particularly if they are used by the target audience.
 It's easy to use them to gather baseline organic sharing metrics.

 Then some thought and planning needs to be put into promotion.
 In particular, channel testing is an important part of testing virality.
-Which Facebook groups exactly?
-Which sub-Reddits?
-Where exactly to guest post?
+Which Facebook groups?
+Which subreddits?
+Where should you guest post?
 Posting the video should also take into account the news cycle on social platforms, i.e., when is the right time to post it?

 To some extent, this technique is also embedded in crowdfunding platforms like Kickstarter and Indiegogo.